Maximilian-Winter/llama-cpp-agent/ReadMe.md

 After passing the list of `LlamaCppFunctionTool` instances to the `get_function_tool_registry` method, you can use the returned `LlamaCppFunctionToolRegistry` instance as the `function_tool_registry` parameter of the `get_chat_response` method of the `LlamaCppAgent` class.

 ## Usage Examples
+The following examples demonstrate the usage of the llama-cpp-agent framework.
+You can find more examples in the `examples` folder.

 ### Simple Chat Example
 This example demonstrates how to initiate a chat with an LLM model.